mattermost/docs/source/onboard/cloud-groups.rst

 .. note::
    When a member removes themselves manually from a channel, that action is tracked in the **Channel Member History** table.
 If a System Admin manually forces all members in a specific LDAP group to join the teams and channels synchronized to that group, members can potentially be re-added to channels from which they were previously removed.

-Disabling and Reactivating AD/LDAP Users
+Disabling and reactivating AD/LDAP users
 -----------------------------------------

 If a member is removed from an AD/LDAP group, deactivated in AD/LDAP, or filtered from the AD/LDAP user filter, that member loses access to Mattermost.

 If that member is later re-added, reactivated, or included in the user filter, they aren't automatically re-added to Mattermost groups.
 A System Admin must re-add that member manually to Mattermost teams and channels.

 Using the Mattermost API, System Admins can manually re-add all group members back into synchronized teams or channels by forcing members in an LDAP group to join the teams and channels synchronized to that group, even if members left on their own, were removed, were filtered out, or were deactivated.
 See our `Mattermost API documentation <https://api.mattermost.com/#operation/SyncLdap>`__ for details on synchronizing user attribute changes in the configured AD/LDAP server with Mattermost.

-Managing Groups
+Managing groups
 ---------------

 Once a group has been configured, the default teams and channels can be changed via the **Edit** option on the group list view.

-Deleting Groups
+Deleting groups
 ---------------

 Mattermost groups can be deleted by adjusting your AD/LDAP group filter to remove the group or by unlinking the group on the groups listing page.
 If you add the group back by re-adjusting the AD/LDAP group filter and link the group again on the group configuration page, the previous team and channel configurations will be available.

-Using AD/LDAP Synchronized Groups to Manage Team or Private Channel Membership
+Using AD/LDAP synchronized groups to manage team or private channel membership
 -------------------------------------------------------------------------------

 Mattermost groups created with `synchronized AD/LDAP groups <https://docs.mattermost.com/onboard/ad-ldap.html>`_ can be used to manage the membership of private teams and private channels.
 When a team or private channel is managed by synchronized groups, users will be added and removed based on their membership to the synchronized AD/LDAP group.

 For instance, you may have a AD/LDAP group that contains your development team that you want to synchronize to a developer team.
 By using this feature, new developers will get added to the team when they are added to the synchronized AD/LDAP group and they will be removed from the team when removed from the AD/LDAP group.

 Similarly, you may have a AD/LDAP group that contains your leadership team that you want to synchronize to a private channel for coordination and updates.
 This feature will help control the membership of the channel so that users outside of the synchronized group are prevented from being added to the channel mistakenly.